Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

 All in all, the incline bench press is a superior compound movement and excellent choice for lifters looking to build upper body strength and mass.

 Moreover, the muscles engaged in the incline bench press mirror those involved in the flat bench press.
-Nevertheless, the incline setting leads to heightened activation of the upper chest.
+Nevertheless, the incline bench press muscles worked include heightened activation of the upper chest.
 Making the error of misjudging the bench angle transforms the exercise into one primarily targeting the shoulders, thus missing out on potential gains in the upper pecs.

 Frequently Asked Questions